adenot/Notepad/about.md

 *Netunne* was also a software layer over Linux but more sophisticated and focused on small ISPs that need a gateway/router to control their customer’s access to the internet.

+*Spikenode* is a cloud deployment tool that allows business to deploy their web applications in a completely automated way, into multiple environments (including production) while keeping total control, by using their own cloud.

 ###Academic achievements

 - Bacharel degree in Information Systems from PUC-Rio